evabertalan/cgraphs/README.md

 # Installation guide
-1. Download C-Graph from the [GitHub repository](https://github.com/evabertalan/cgraphs)
+1. Download C-Graphs from the [GitHub repository](https://github.com/evabertalan/cgraphs)
 2. Open a terminal window and go to the cgraphs folder `cd <path_to_the_folder>/cgraphs`
 3. Make sure you have python3 and conda installed on your computer `conda --version`, if no version number is returned, please install conda.